Amanda Boyden

 Amanda Boyden is an American novelist.

-Born in Northern Minnesota and raised in Chicago and St. Louis, she studied creative writing at the University of New Orleans, where she and her ex-husband, Canadian writer Joseph Boyden, were faculty members until 2012.
+Born in Northern Minnesota and raised in Chicago and St. Louis, Boyden studied creative writing at the University of New Orleans, where she and her ex-husband, Canadian writer Joseph Boyden, were faculty members until 2012.
 In addition to writing, Amanda Boyden is a trapeze artist who founded Aerialists, Inc., her own all-female troupe, and performed as Lady Hummingbird.
+Her memoir, I Got the Dog (2020), details personal aspects of her marriage and divorce, while "offering little in the way of schadenfreude."